Cape Poge Light

 Plan Your Visit

 A trip to Cape Poge Lighthouse is more than just a visit to a historic structure; it’s an immersive experience into the natural splendor of Martha’s Vineyard.
-Whether you’re a history enthusiast, nature lover, or seeking a peaceful retreat, the lighthouse and its surroundings offer a unique and enriching adventure.
+Whether you’re a history enthusiast, nature lover, or simply seeking a peaceful retreat, the lighthouse and its surroundings offer a unique and enriching adventure.

 Quick Facts

-Year Opened: 1801
+Year Opened: 1893

-Height: 36 feet
+Height: 35 feet

 Status: active